 Under the Brussels Convention, ships may be arrested for any of the "maritime claims" identified in article 1 of the Convention.

-Under the domestic legislation, ships can be arrested for any claim that the petitioner may have against the owner of the ship, provided it is proven that this claim is "grounded in principle".
+Under the domestic legislation, ships can be arrested for any prima facie claim that the petitioner may have against the owner of the ship.

 6. Can you arrest a ship irrespectively of her flag?